Coordinated Stroke Care: Stroke Ready Accreditation

 Stroke is the sixth leading cause of death in Minnesota, and the leading cause of long-term disability.
 It’s also a condition whose outcome relies on the speed of care.
 We spoke with Dr. Todd Gengerke, assistant medical director, and Morgan Hill, stroke coordinator at Maple Grove Hospital, about how the hospital provides prompt care, as well as the signs of stroke and preventative measures people can take.

-Morgan Hill (MH): It means we’ve presented evidence that we’re prepared to evaluate, stabilize and provide emergency treatment to customers with stroke symptoms.
-It also states that we’ve created a collaboration of care between Maple Grove Hospital, Emergency Medical Services and the Comprehensive Stroke Center at North Memorial Health Hospital in Robbinsdale.
+Morgan Hill (MH): It means we’ve presented evidence that we’re prepared to evaluate, stabilize and provide emergency treatment to patients with stroke symptoms.
+It also states that we’ve created a collaboration of care between North – Maple Grove Hospital, Emergency Medical Services and the Stroke Center at North – Robbinsdale Hospital.

 What are the signs of a stroke?